 What is universal aggregation?

-Network providers must modernize their networks to support the growing demand for ever-fast internet connections, increasing numbers of higher-resolution streaming media devices, the rapid shift to the cloud, mobile, and many more new services.
+Network providers must modernize their networks to support the growing demand for ever-faster internet connections, increasing numbers of higher-resolution streaming media devices, the rapid shift to the cloud, mobile, and many more new services.
 At the same time, there is a demand for better user experience as network providers race to remain competitive.
 As a result, universal aggregation will play an increasing role in addressing these challenges by providing greater capacity while reducing network costs.

 Universal Aggregation solution